MUSEØ DE GOLF

 A Space Shared by Nature and People: The Golf Course

+At Museo de Golf, we honor not only the art and history of the sport but also the natural environment in which it thrives.
 Satoyama (さとやま) represents the intersection of human cultivation and wilderness in traditional Japanese landscapes.
-The word combines “Sato” (village/human settlement) and “Yama” (mountain/wild spaces), demonstrating how managed and natural environments can coexist.
+The term combines Sato (village/human settlement) and Yama (mountain/wild spaces), embodying the harmonious coexistence of managed and natural environments.

 museodegolf@gmail.com